holly4/FoxForumExtension.Readme/index.md

 The [Fox Forum Helper](https://github.com/holly4/FoxForumExtension) is a Chrome extension that adds customization to the Fox News Forums.

+### Changes for Version 2.1.1 Beta (1/27/2017)
+Version 2.1.1 includes:
+- Changes to detect the current user name.
+This is needed because of changes Fox made to the page on Thursday.
+- Unbolding of posts that are more than 10% bold text. **Note that at present this in opt-in** so you need to enable this in the options page.
+See this page for further details on this feature: [Stop using up all the bold pixels, dude!](http://hollies.pw/2017/01/27/stop-using-up-all-the-bold-pixels-dude/)
+- Marking your own filtered posts is now enabled by default.
+- A fix where things broke in the Clean Comments feature when logging was turned on

 ### Changes for Version 2.1.0 Beta
 Version 2.1 adds an indication when your own posts have been filtered. **Note that at present this in opt-in** so you need to enable this in the options page.
 See this page for further details on this feature: [What?
 You filtered my comment?](http://hollies.pw/2017/01/22/what-you-filtered-my-comment/)